 What I didn’t know at the time, was that I could just as well have donated this property to an eligible non-profit organization and treated it as a tax write-off, which would have effectively given me a lot more “after-tax income” in the end.
 As long as the tax prep system you use is up to date, it should be set up to account for this.

 At first glance, some people may think the idea sounds ridiculous – but it's not all that different from what many of us do all the time with other things we own.

 Have you ever donated old clothes, toys, or furniture to a second-hand store?
-Ever given tithe for a church offering?
+Ever given a tithe for a church offering?
 Perhaps you've felt moved to sponsor a child in need or give canned goods to a homeless shelter?
-Some people even donate their old cars, boats and equipment and receive tax deductions in return.
+Some people even donate their old cars, boats, and equipment and receive tax deductions in return.